noelleleigh/emoji-gender-reveal/README.md

 This file contains miscellaneous helper functions for other files to import when needed.

 #### 📄 `src/emoji.json`
 This file is a JSON array of all the fully-qualified emoji from Unicode 12.0 and is the source of the emoji code points and descriptions that this app uses.
-It is an array of objects with the properties `char` (Unicode string of the emoji) and `descr` (the emoji's offical description in lower-case).
+It is an array of objects with the properties `char` (Unicode string of the emoji) and `descr` (the emoji's official description in lower-case).
 This file is generated using the `emoji_test_extractor.py` script from Unicode's [emoji-test.txt](https://unicode.org/Public/emoji/12.0/emoji-test.txt) file.

 ### 📁 `bot_libs/`
 These Node.js scripts are where the Twitter bot operation lives.
 They are not Webpacked.